Piper Gary West has spent a lifetime immersed in Scotland’s traditions through his work as a musician, academic, and broadcaster.

 Despite this busy schedule, he remains a very active musician: Releasing his debut solo album The Islay Ball in 2001, performing a duo with harpist Wendy Stewart, with whom he released Hinterlands in 2009, and forming part of the trio BrÒg and ceilidh band Hugh MacDirmaid’s Haircut.
 In 2018, he was part of the all-star cast of the Far, Far From Ypres commemorative tour.

 West is an author too.
 In 2016 he wrote, produced and performed in Jock’s Jocks, a one act play based on a remarkable collection of first world war testimonies recorded by North East folk singer Jock Duncan as a labour of love over a period of fifty years.
 He also edited these for publication as a book, released in 2019.
+He recently completed a biography of Martyn Bennet, which launched earlier in 2020.

 Somehow, West also manages to find time to present Pipeline – BBC Radio Scotland’s pipe music programme, featuring news and recordings from across the piping world.
 He is a familiar voice in the piping world, the show is broadcast weekly, to an audience of around forty thousand.